AhmedMazroua/my-react-calculator/README.md

 # Node.js + React + TypeScript + Vite

-This is a Visually stimulating calculator developed with TypeScript and React.Js.
+This is a Visually stimulating calculator developed with Javascript and React.Js.

 The project supports basic mathematical operations.